DHI is the acronym for Direct Hair Implantation

 - It allows to implant a higher density per cm2 than other methods.

-- It provides the doctor to use different angles – providing a more natural looking result of the hair transplant.
+- It helps the doctor to use different angles of implantation – providing a more natural looking result of the hair transplant.

 - Simple and modern medical procedure with 100% natural results.